Rite Aid Corporation (RAD) Stock: Navigating the Market Volatility

-In the past week, RAD stock has gone down by -8.21%, with a monthly decline of -2.98% and a quarterly plunge of -29.39%.
-The volatility ratio for the week is 5.85%, and the volatility levels for the last 30 days are 5.39% for Rite Aid Corporation The simple moving average for the last 20 days is -5.68% for RAD stock, with a simple moving average of -37.42% for the last 200 days.
+The stock of Rite Aid Corporation (RAD) has seen a -6.20% decrease in the past week, with a -3.87% drop in the past month, and a -29.41% decrease in the past quarter.
+The volatility ratio for the week is 6.70%, and the volatility levels for the past 30 days are at 5.12% for RAD.
+The simple moving average for the last 20 days is -7.74% for RAD stock, with a simple moving average of -38.81% for the last 200 days.

 Is It Worth Investing in Rite Aid Corporation (NYSE: RAD) Right Now?